OfficialAudite/hx711loadcell-gui/README.md

 - Settings
   ![Settings](images/No6GX36zjPiGbg0uS1jHR5gyvpa5kibU.png)

-## Calibration (safer flow)
+## Calibration (simplified in Qt UI)

-1) In Settings, set pins/gain if needed.
-Enter a known weight in grams (e.g., 1000 for 1 kg).
+1) In Settings, set pins/gain if needed and enter a known weight in grams (e.g., 1000 for 1 kg).
-2) Tap **Calibrate**.
-   - It tares (captures offset).
-   - You’re prompted on a large dialog to place the known weight.
+2) Place that weight on the scale, then tap **Calibrate** (main view).
+   - The app zeroes, measures, computes scale, and stores offset/scale/time.
-   - The measured delta is rechecked; if invalid/zero you get an error instead of saving.
+   - If the measured delta is invalid/zero you’ll see an error and nothing is saved.
-   - Scale and offset are stored on success.
-3) Tap **Apply & Start** (or Start on main) for live readings.
+3) Tap **Apply & Start** to resume live readings.
-4) On start, a quick zero-drift check warns (banner amber/red) if the stored zero has drifted.
+4) The banner will warn (amber/red) if calibration is stale (age) or missing.

 ## Tare